brentp/smoove/README.md

 # smoove

-`smoove` simplifies and speeds calling and genotyping SVs.
+`smoove` simplifies and speeds calling and genotyping SVs for short reads.
 It also improves specificity by removing many spurious alignment signals that are indicative of low-level noise and often contribute to spurious calls.

 It both supports small cohorts in a single command, and population-level calling with 4 total steps, 2